fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 Expand the validation so that the name stored in the database has to be at least three characters long, and the phone number must have at least 8 digits.

+**Note**: Be aware of that the three-character name validation is only for practising, it is not a good idea to put it into production.
+Before doing any validation, think about as much as possible your target audience.
+What if you want to add your friend "Ed" and your app says it is not a valid name, will you ask Ed to rename himself only for your app?

 Expand the frontend so that it displays some form of error message when a validation error occurs.
 Error handling can be implemented by adding a <em>catch</em> block as shown below: